vict0rsch/_vict0rsch.github.io/_posts/2018-05-24-sample-multilabel-dataset.md

 def stratify(data, classes, ratios, one_hot=False):
     """Stratifying procedure.

-    data is a list of list: a list of labels, for each samples.
+    data is a list of lists: a list of labels, for each sample.
         Each sample's labels should be ints, if they are one-hot encoded, use one_hot=True

     classes is the list of classes each label can take